ovh/docs/pages/platform/ai/training_tuto_08_triton_inference_server/guide.en-gb.md

 ### Launch Triton Server in a dedicated job

-Triton Inference Server exposes both **HTTP/REST** and **GRPC** endpoints.
+Triton Inference Server exposes both **HTTP/REST** and **gRPC** endpoints.
 Therefore, clients can communicate with Triton using either an HTTP/REST and GRPC protocols.

 > [!primary]
 >